 GradesK to 6

 In the ClassroomTake advantage of this free reading program to differentiate reading materials for your students both by ability and interests.
 Set up your program then share learning goals with your students and parents.
-Enhance classroom technology use by using the free interactives and printables from Read Write Think, reviewed here, and have students create story maps, book covers, and much more as part of their retelling and summarizing activities.
-Create shared class activities using a video response tool like FlipGrid, reviewed here, to modify classroom technology use by asking students to share short book talks about their favorite books read on the site.
+Engage students use by using the free interactives and printables from Read Write Think, reviewed here, and have students create story maps, book covers, and much more as part of their retelling and summarizing activities.
+Create shared class activities using a video response tool like FlipGrid, reviewed here, to enhance student learning by asking students to share short book talks about their favorite books read on the site.
 Take learning even further by creating ongoing podcasts discussing favorite books and characters using Buzzsprout, reviewed here.
 Buzzsprout makes it easy to create and share podcasts by offering scheduling options to meet your needs.